grodansparadis/vscp-doc-spec/vscp_websocket.md

 The following commands are currently available. **NOOP** is typically used to test if a connection is working. **OPEN**/**CLOSE** can be used to stop the stream from incoming events.
 Note that events still are collected at the server side and will be sent after a closed socket has been opened again.
 Use **CLRQUEUE** to clear the queue at the server before opening the stream if you don't want to receive collected events.

-Variables on the server is a powerful tool.
-Variables are used by Level II drivers and the internal decision matrix of the daemon.
-This means that driver parameters can be changes and complex setups can be accomplished together with the decision matrix functionality.
-As an example you can set a variable to true and have an action executed by the daemon that does something useful.
-The possibilities are endless.
-Variables can be persistent meaning they will live over time so it can also be a method to save states.

 ##### NOOP :id=ws1-noop

 No operation.
 Will always give a positive response.